gemc/clas12Tags_old/README.md

   - use JLAB_VERSION 2.1, with new mlibrary
   - updated micromegas geometry and digitization
-  - updated RF timing, coming from
+  - updated RF timing (mlibrary)
+  - realistic time to distance function
+  - CAD modeling of both the beamline and the torus
+  - using ctof javacad instead of cad (should be indentical)

 - 4a.1.0: Same as 4a.0.2 with: